Mousaka/fish-weather-icon-prompt/README.md

-# ☀️ Weather icon fish setup
+# ☀️ Weather icon in prompt for fish shell

 A minimal prompt with a weather icon.
 It fetches the current weather of Stockholm (easy to change the hard coded longditude and latitude) and shows it in the fish prompt on each new command.